As a family of churches, we have a vision to see thousands of lives transformed through hundreds of churches in tens of nations.

 This means that as an intern you’ll receive supervision and mentoring, from leaders in your church and at residential weeks, who will encourage and support your spiritual growth and discipleship throughout the year.

-We also offer all Commission Interns an invitation to serve at our Commission events: CST, The Children’s Worker Conference and The Leadership Conference.
+We also offer all Commission Interns an invitation to serve at our Commission events: 20s & 30s, The Children’s Worker Conference and The Leaders Conference.
 This is always a lot of fun and a great team bonding time, as well as an opportunity to really bless our Commission family of churches.

 Who can apply?